Apple’s iOS 14.2 updates wipe out some glaring issues, but the latest upgrades are causing problems for some iPhone users.

-As we push away from the software’s release we’re seeing complaints from those who have adopted Apple’s new operating system.
+As we push away from the software’s release we’ve seen complaints from people who have made the move to iOS 14/iOS 14.0.1/iOS 14.1/iOS 14.2/iOS 14.2.1.
 Some of the problems are minor, others are far more problematic.

-The current list of iOS 14 problems includes some very common issues. iPhone users are having trouble downloading and installing the new operating system.
-If your iOS 14 installation gets stuck, try hard resetting your phone.
+The current list of iOS 14.2.1/iOS 14.2 problems includes some very common issues. iPhone users are having trouble downloading and installing the new operating system.
+If your iOS 14.2 installation gets stuck, try hard resetting your phone.
 This typically resolves the issue.

-We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, abnormal battery drain, issues with first and third-party apps, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.
+We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, abnormal battery drain, issues with first and third-party apps, iMessage issues including missing messages and missing notifications, Wi-Fi problems, Bluetooth problems, CarPlay issues, issues with Widgets, lockups, freezes, and crashes.

-If you haven’t downloaded iOS 14/iOS 14.0.1 yet, we recommend preparing your iPhone for the download.
+If you haven’t downloaded iOS 14.2.1/iOS 14.2 yet, we recommend preparing your iPhone for the download.
 Some prep work ahead of time can help you avoid major headaches.

-We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for iOS 14 and iOS 14.0.1.
+We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for the move.

 Where to Find Feedback

-If you’re currently running iOS 14 or if you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
+If you’re currently running iOS 14.2.1/iOS 14.2 or if you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
 This feedback will alert you to potential bugs and performance issues.

 - Tenth-generation quad-core Intel Core i5 processor